 The cost of accommodation.
 That topic has certainly been cause for heated debate just recently.
 Roger’s article “Ten Things That Attract Me to Tasmania” sparked a discussion when he issued a warning to providers about pricing themselves out of the market.
 And we couldn’t help but notice an article in The Mercury this week about the cost of accommodation.

 The Mercury article was focused on luxury, five-star holidays with all the bells and whistles (think Saffire Resort at Freycinet).
-We don’t focus on that market, because they already get outstanding promotion and media coverage via Tourism Tasmania.
-We tend to write about the other 95% of the market; places a bit more mid-range.
+We don’t focus entirely on that market, but many properties get outstanding promotion and media coverage via Tourism Tasmania.

 - four bedrooms (with beds for seven)